ExadPrinter/ExadPrinter/Readme.md

 ### [`data_analysis_scripts`](data_analysis_scripts)

-This directory contains the source code used for preprocessing the dataset and detecting access channels leaking eight different types of identifiers: **Emails, Emergency phone numbers, Emergency contact names, MAC addresses, Serial numbers, IMEI, ICCID, and IMSI**.
+This directory contains the source code used for preprocessing the dataset and computing fingerprint uniqueness and stability.

 - [`data_preparation_pipeline.ipynb`](data_analysis_scripts/data_preparation_pipeline.ipynb):
   A Jupyter notebook implementing the preprocessing pipeline.
 It iterates over all collected fingerprints stored in archive files, extracts the `data.json` content, and parses it using the [`fingerprint_parser`](data_analysis_scripts/fingerprint_parser) module.